dispatchitinc/ninny/README.md

 Ninny is a command line workflow for git with GitLab.
 It is maintained by the engineers of Dispatch.

-We use Ninny to help us automate our developmen pipelines.
+We use Ninny to help us automate our development pipelines.
 We create weekly staging branches straight from `main`, merge feature branches into the current staging branch, and deploy to our staging environment directly from the current staging branch.
 We date all of our staging branches with `YYYY.MM.DD` appended to the end so that if we need to recreate a new staging branch mid-week (typically if the staging branch gets very out of date from `main`), then we know exactly which branch is the latest.

 Ninny is based off of [SportsEngine's Octopolo](https://github.com/sportngin/octopolo) command-line tool.